kennychavz/support_and_resistance_finder/README.md

 # support_and_resistance_finder
-This repository can automatically find support and resistance levels when given a dataframe
+This repository automatically finds support and resistance levels given a dataframe

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->